PCT Tracker

 Can other people see my tracker?

 Yes, your public tracker page is accessible to anyone with the link.
 It shows your map progress, stats, and trail updates.
-It does not expose your Strava credentials, tokens, or any private account information.
+It does not expose your password, Strava tokens, or any private account information.

 When I click on "Gear" it brings me to a broken page